pagebase/Class_Notes/DMDW/README.md

 ---
 # Market Basket Analysis

-Of course!
-Here is a comprehensive, step-by-step guide to solving Market Basket Analysis (MBA) problems, from the fundamental concepts to practical implementation.

 ### What is Market Basket Analysis?

 Market Basket Analysis (MBA) is a data mining technique used to discover patterns of co-occurrence in data.
 It's most famously used in retail to understand the purchase behavior of customers by identifying items that are frequently bought together.
 The classic example is the discovery that **"customers who buy diapers often buy beer as well."**